Environment

 Insufficient light

 Peace lilies can survive in low light, but blooming requires more energy than mere survival.
-A peace lily in a dim corner may remain healthy but produce no blooms for years.
-Moving to brighter (though still indirect) light is one of the most reliable ways to trigger blooming.
+A peace lily in a dim corner may remain healthy but produce no blooms for years, because a plant running on a limited light budget puts every bit of energy toward keeping its existing leaves alive rather than building a flower spike.
+Moving it somewhere with brighter, still-indirect light is one of the most reliable ways to trigger blooming.

 Incorrect fertilization